Packet Latency of Deterministic Broadcasting in Adversarial Multiple Access Channels: Non-adaptive Algorithms with Jamming

-\begin{proof} Let $t_i$ be the duration of phase~$i$ and $q_i$ be the number of old packets in the beginning of phase~$i$, for $i\ge 1$.
-The following two estimates lead to a recurrence for the numbers~$t_i$.
-One is
+\begin{proof} Let $T_i$ be the duration of phase~$i$ and $Q_i$ be the number of old packets in the beginning of phase~$i$, for $i\ge 1$.
+The following two estimates lead to a recurrence for the numbers~$T_i$, in which we disregard the burstiness component.
+One estimate reads